seankross/bookdown-start/docs/01-Aquatics.md

 Dissolved oxygen concentration is a critically important variable in limnology.
 Forecasts of dissolved oxygen in freshwaters is the first step to understanding other freshwater ecosystem processes.
 For example, oxygen serves as the gatekeeper to other biogeochemical reactions that occur in rivers and lakes.
 Preemptive forecasts of dissolved oxygen concentrations can anticipate periods of high or low oxygen availability, thereby providing insight into how the ecosystem may change at relatively short timescales.

+chlorophyll-a is a metric of phytoplankton biomass.
+Phytoplankton biomass are the base of the aquatic food-web and an important indicator of water quality for managers.

 ## Challenge

 This design challenge asks teams to produce forecasts of mean daily surface water temperature, dissolved oxygen, and/or chlorophyll-a in 2 NEON lake and/or 3 NEON river/stream sites for 35-days in the future.

 You can chose to submit to either the lakes or the streams or both.
 You can also chose to submit any of the three focal variables (temperature, oxygen, and chlorophyll).

 Teams are asked to submit their 35-day forecasts of NEON surface mean daily surface water temperature, dissolved oxygen, and/or chlorophyll-a along with uncertainty estimates and metadata.
-Any NEON surface water temperature and/or dissolved oxygen data prior to the forecasted being generated will be provided and may be used to build and improve the forecast models.
-Other data (other than temperature and/or dissolved oxygen data provided from NEON) can be used teams provide access (minimum of URL, but ideally a script) to all teams in the challenge.
+NEON surface water temperature, dissolved oxygen, and chlorophyll-a collected prior to the current date will be provided and may be used to build and improve the forecast models.
+Other data can be used as long as teams provide access (minimum of URL, but ideally a script) to all teams in the challenge.

 ## Data: Targets

 The R script for generating the evaluation and training data (i.e., targets) can be found at: https://github.com/eco4cast/neon4cast-aquatics

 The challenge uses the following NEON data products:
-[DP1.20264.001](https://data.neonscience.org/data-products/DP1.20264.001){target="_blank"}: Temperature at specific depth in surface water
+- [DP1.20264.001](https://data.neonscience.org/data-products/DP1.20264.001){target="_blank"}: Temperature at specific depth in surface water
-[DP1.20288.001](https://data.neonscience.org/data-products/DP1.20288.001){target="_blank"}: Water quality
+- [DP1.20288.001](https://data.neonscience.org/data-products/DP1.20288.001){target="_blank"}: Water quality (includes oxygen and chlorophyll-a)

 A file with previously released NEON data that has been processed into targets is provided below.
-The target script can be found here.
+The target script can be found [here](https://github.com/eco4cast/neon4cast-aquatics/blob/master/02_generate_targets_aquatics.R){target="_blank"}.
 The same processing will be applied to new data that are used for forecast evaluation.
-Before the Aquatics challenge begins, a [processing script](https://github.com/eco4cast/neon4cast-aquatics/blob/master/02_generate_targets_aquatics.R){target="_blank"} is available in the neon4cast-aquatics GitHub repository.

 Here is the format of the target file